-- Increasing angling participation – through initiatives like National Fishing Month, Take A Friend Fishing & Get Into Fishing.
+Increasing angling participation – through initiatives such as National Fishing Month, Take A Friend Fishing & Get Into Fishing.

-- Helping to shape our industry – through annual Tackle Trade Surveys, Conferences and Round Table discussions.
+Helping to shape our industry – through Tackle Trade Surveys, Conferences and Round Table discussions.

-- Promoting angling unity – by working with the Angling Trust, the Environment Agency, the Canal and Rivers Trust, Professional Anglers Association, World Wildlife Fund & RSPB.
+Promoting angling unity – by working with the Angling Trust, the Environment Agency, the Canal and Rivers Trust, World Wildlife Fund & RSPB and many other organisations.